 Going to chemotherapy can be a daunting experience.
 You might feel anxious, sad or afraid – all of which are normal.
 If it’s your first session, you might be even more nervous not knowing what to expect or even what to bring with you.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although the duration of chemotherapy infusion varies from patient to patient, we often suggest that our patients pack a small bag of things to bring to chemotherapy.
-Having a few familiar items from home can help ease anxiety you might be feeling.
-These things may also help distract you and keep you comfortable while your treatment is administered.
+“The duration of chemotherapy varies from patient to patient, so we often suggest that patients pack a small bag of things to bring with them,” says nurse practitioner Mailey Wilks, CNP.
+“Having a few familiar items from home can help ease anxiety and offer distraction.”

 And don’t forget, if visitors are allowed, ask a loved one or a good friend to accompany you to the appointment.
 Having someone nearby can help to sustain and divert you and can help to make the session a little less intimidating.